RogerioBlanco/PixelCanvasBot/README.md

 # PixelCanvasBot

 This is a functional bot for pixelcanvas.io.
+We will not provide you with a faster drawing.
+It does not allow you to easily draw your image.
+You need to spend some effort.
+This bot can draw images that you can't normally draw on your place.

 #### Why I am doing this?
 Well, I think this is a fun game and I wanted learn another program language and challenge myself.